 GeneCards Summary for GSTA1 Gene

 GSTA1 (Glutathione S-Transferase Alpha 1) is a Protein Coding gene.
-Diseases associated with GSTA1 include toxic encephalopathy and colorectal cancer.
-Among its related pathways are AhR pathway (WikiPathways) and Metabolism.
+Diseases associated with GSTA1 include Prostate Leiomyosarcoma and Hematopoietic Stem Cell Transplantation.
+Among its related pathways are Phase II conjugation and Glutathione metabolism.
 GO annotations related to this gene include glutathione transferase activity.
 An important paralog of this gene is GSTA4.

 UniProtKB/Swiss-Prot for GSTA1 Gene

 Conjugation of reduced glutathione to a wide number of exogenous and endogenous hydrophobic electrophiles.